Contributed By Haiwen & Partners

 Under PRC laws and regulations, the persons or entities that can be held liable for false advertising include advertisers, advertising agencies, the publishers of adverts, and also, in certain circumstances, those who endorse products.
 Administrative penalties resulting from violation of the Advertising Law and Anti-Unfair Competition Law range from fines, forced cessation of illegal acts, confiscation of illegal proceeds and revocation of business licences.
 Criminal liability for false advertising, when the violation amounts to a crime, may apply to advertisers, advertising agencies and the publishers of adverts (Article 222, the Criminal Law, (《刑法》)).

 The advertiser, as the provider of the product/service, is in principle liable for false advertising with limited exceptions.
-The advertiser may be subject to fines or confiscations in an administrative ruling and compensations in a civil proceeding, while the shareholders or employees of the advertiser are generally not subject to such civil or administrative liabilities.
-However, if the false advertising constitutes a criminal offence and the advertiser (being a legal person) is found guilty of false advertising under the Criminal Law, the directly responsible individual or the individual taking primary responsibility for that false advertising may be held chargeable (Article 231, the Criminal Law).
+The advertiser may be subject to fines or confiscations in an administrative ruling and compensations in a civil proceeding.
+If the false advertising constitutes a criminal offence and the advertiser (being a legal person) is found guilty of false advertising under the Criminal Law, the directly responsible individual or the individual taking primary responsibility for that false advertising may be held chargeable (Article 231, the Criminal Law).

 Agencies and Publishers

 Both the advertising agent and the publisher of an advert must take responsibility for verification in connection with an advertisement.
 They shall verify, among other things, the certificates and other types of files provided by the advertiser and also the content of the advertisement, in order to make sure the advertisement is consistent with the qualification of the product.
 For instance, the advertising agent and advert publisher shall verify if a certificate of grant of patent is in place if the advert contains a claim that the product is under patent protection.